Walker County animal rescue Perry's Promise reaches out to community

 Janice Williams is passionate about ending the scourge of neglected and abandoned animals in Walker County and beyond.

-While Perry’s Promise is focusing on spay/neuter, community education and helping needy pet owners to start with, they have already faced situations where rescue was the only option.
+While Perry’s Promise is focusing on spay/neuter, community education and helping needy pet owners to start with, the group has already faced situations where rescue was the only option.

 Williams says she’d been getting calls from people about a dog kept around the clock in a box in which it barely had room to lie down.
 The dog was fed once a day, neighbors told Williams, and it cried incessantly; the owners responded by yelling at it to “shut up.”